 There’s a certain exclusivity about geofilters that make them desirable.
 Users can only use the filter if they’re in a certain place at a certain time.
 People snapping geofiltered videos and photos of the event to their friends generates buzz, which can be especially useful if your event happens on a regular basis.

 Reebok is one example of a company that used a geofilter for their event, but anyone can easily purchase a geofilter through Snapchat’s website.

-When you’re finished designing, make sure to download your filter with a transparent background using your Canva for Work account.
+When you’re finished designing, make sure to download your filter with a transparent background using your Canva Pro account.
 Now, go get creative!